-Ernesto O. Ang, 74 years old, Filipino, President and Chairman of the Board of Directors of the Company since its inception.
-He is concurrently a Director of the following corporations: Omega Lumber Corporation, Primex Development Corporation, Primex Domains, Inc., Omega Fish Farm Corporation, Primex Realty Corporation, Primex Land, Inc., Meycauayan Market Corporation, and Richville Development Ltd. He graduated Cum Laude from the Mapua Institute of Technology with a Bachelor's Degree in Mathematics and was a Gold Medalist as well as a receipient of the Don Tomas Mapua Memorial Scholarship Award.
-He also took Graduate studies in Management Engineering at the Adamson University where he was a former Professor in Mathematics.
+Ernesto O. Ang, 74 years old, Filipino, has been the President and Chairman of the Board of the Company since its inception.
+He is concurrently a Director of the following corporations: Omega Lumber Corporation, Primex Development Corporation, Primex Domains, Inc., Omega Fishfarm Corporation, Primex Realty Corporation, Primex Land, Inc., Meycauyan Market Corporation and Richville Development Ltd.

-Eduardo O. Ang, 77 years old, Filipino, has been a Director of the Company since 1986.
-He is concurrently a Director of Omega Lumber Corporation, Primex Development Corporation, Primex Realty Corporation, and Primex Land, Inc. Mr. Ang is also the General Manager of Omega Lumber Corporation.
-He holds a Bachelor's Degree in Mechanical Engineering from the Mapua Institute of Technology.
+Eduardo O. Ang, 77 years old, Filipino, is a Director of the company since 1986.
+He is the General Manager of the Omega Lumber Corporation.
+He also is a Director of Primex Development Corporation, Primex Realty Corporation and Primex Land Inc.

-Emilio O. Ang, 68 years old, Filipino, Exec.
-Vice President, has been a Director of the Company since 1986.
+Emilio O. Ang, 68 years old, Filipino, has been with the company since 1986 as Director and Vice-President.
 He is the Managing Director of Farmlake Corporation and Omega Fisheries Corporation.
-He also holds Directorship in Omega Lumber Corporation, Primex Development Corporation, Primex Domains, Inc., Primex Realty Corporation and Primex Land, Inc. Mr. Ang graduated from the University of Santo Tomas with a Bachelor's Degree in Banking and Finance.
+He also holds directorship in Omega Lumber Corporation, Primex Development Corporation, Primex Domains, Inc., Primex Realty Corporation and Primex Land, Inc.